Solec: 1800–1939

-The early 19th century brought considerable industrialization to Warsaw and its region; small manufacturing facilities, factories, breweries and cotton mills were built in Solec which further attracted settlement from nearby villages and other countries.
+The early 19th century brought considerable industrialisation to Warsaw and its region; small manufacturing facilities, factories, breweries and cotton mills were built in Solec, which further attracted settlement from nearby villages and other countries.
 On 29 November 1830, the November uprising against the Russians began after a Polish squadron destroyed the Weiss Brewery in the vicinity of the Russian army barracks.

+Among the industries established on the riverbank were the steam navigation workshops, bought in 1871 by the shipowner Maurycy Fajans.
+He developed them into a shipyard building passenger steamers for the Vistula.
+The yard built Pan Tadeusz, which entered service in 1911 and was the largest vessel on the river before the First World War.

-With industrialization came gentrification and poverty; Solec became inhabited mostly by middle- or lower-class factory workers and tradesmen.
-This was in contrast to the adjacent Frascati suburb which was inhabited by the upper classes; nobles, business tycoons and statesmen.
-In December 1918 a tram line began operation on the neighbourhood's main streets.
-Despite modernization attempts, the embankment between the Poniatowski Bridge and Marshal Rydz Park (contemporary Wioślarska Street) were occupied by a slum comparable to London's Docklands.
+With industrialisation came gentrification and poverty; Solec became inhabited mostly by middle- or lower-class factory workers and tradesmen.
+This was in contrast to the adjacent Frascati suburb, which was inhabited by the upper classes; nobles, business tycoons and statesmen.
+In December 1918, a tram line began operation on the neighbourhood's main streets.
+Despite modernisation attempts, the embankment between the Poniatowski Bridge and Marshal Rydz Park (contemporary Wioślarska Street) was occupied by a slum comparable to London's Docklands.
 This extended to Powiśle.
-In the interwar period (1918–1939), the areas of Rozbrat and Górnośląska streets was urbanized; a colony of luxurious villas and manors built for Warsaw's intelligentsia which still exists today.
+In the interwar period (1918–1939), the areas of Rozbrat and Górnośląska streets were urbanised; a colony of luxurious villas and manors built for Warsaw's intelligentsia, which still exists today.